Who is Daisy on the Masked Singer?

-Nonetheless, followers produce other concepts as to who’s behind the masks.
-Try the preferred theories beneath.
+Nevertheless, followers produce other concepts as to who’s behind the masks and we at HEARALPUBLICIST have waded via the theories so that you don’t should…

 Is Daisy Kelis?

 Many viewers are satisfied that American singer Kelis is behind Daisy.
-The 40-year-old R&B musician rose to fame with fashionable singles Milkshake and Millionaire.
+The 40-year-old R&B musician rose to fame with standard singles Milkshake and Millionaire.

-The clue that Daisy’s actual identify is predicated upon the seeds she grew from applies to Kelis, based on followers, because the names of her mother and father’ – Kenneth and Eveliss – kind her identify when merged collectively.
+The clue that Daisy’s actual title relies upon the seeds she grew from applies to Kelis, based on followers, because the names of her mother and father’ – Kenneth and Eveliss – type her title when merged collectively.

-Daisy’s identify is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa
+Daisy’s title is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa

 — Elizabeth Heeles (@fatterpenguin) January 5, 2020